 Indonesia is where the past meets the present.
 Ancient temples still stand, and in the streets and at festivals, visitors can find locals performing ritual dances to traditional Indonesian music.
 Every island is different, but they all embrace hospitality, expressionism, and Mother Nature’s beautiful surroundings.

 The plant life in Indonesia is astonishingly beautiful

 Indonesia is home to both nearly 28,000 species of orchids and the world’s largest flower, Rafflesia.
 Its forests include countless types of trees, with the most popular being ebony, sandalwood, teakwood, and a seemingly endless amount of fruit trees.

 The sea life is equally impressive

-Indonesia contains 75% of all known coral species, 40% of the world’s reef fish species, and six of the world’s seven sea turtle species.
+Indonesia contains 75% of all known coral species, 40% of the world’s reef fish species, and six of the world’s seven sea turtle species, making it a fantastic yacht charter destination for diving.
 It also boasts 29 different types of whale, from humpbacks, sperm whales, and blue whales, to dolphins, whale sharks, rays, sunfish and more.
-Indonesia yacht charters offer a great adventure for divers and snorkelers.
+Indonesia luxury yacht charters offer a great adventure for divers and snorkelers.